devitocodes/devito/README.md

 >>> op = Operator(Eq(f.forward, solve(eqn, f.forward)))
 ```

-An `Operator` generates low-level code from an ordered collection of `Eq` (just
+An `Operator` generates low-level code from an ordered collection of `Eq` (the
-one in the example above).
-This code may also be compiled and executed
+example above being for a single equation).
+This code may also be compiled and
+executed

 ```python
 >>> op(t=timesteps)